 Under most circumstances, changing your business name with the IRS will not require a new EIN—though it will require an EIN name change.
 To make this determination, see IRS Publication 1635.

-Although it’s rare, sometimes changes to names are made right after EINs are issued.
+Although it’s rare, sometimes changes to business names are made right after EINs are issued.
 If you recently received your EIN and have not made any tax filings with the IRS, then send your business name change request to: IRS, Stop 6055, Kansas City, MO 64999

 If tax liability for the EIN has already been determined (i.e., you've already filed a tax return for the entity), there are two ways to notify the IRS of your LLC name change: